Performance / Jenny Fine

 Walking into the curtained room, I found grandmother-sitting upright in her hospital bed with a blanket covering her face.
 From beneath I heard her say, “David, David, did I get it?”
 My father, who had not left her side since she was admitted, sat cross-legged across the room, his eyes closed, his chin resting in his hand.
 Through a cloud of exhaustion he replied, “Yeah, Mama, you got it.”
 After which her body began to wriggle, the fabric shifting as her two working fingers began inching the blanket back down her face and into her lap.
 She spent most of the evening this way, the blanket creeping up over her head and then down again.

-organized by Kunsthaus Raskolnikow e.V.
+Kunsthaus Raskolnikow e.V.